 While U.S. Federal law and many state statutes allow recording if one party (including you) to the phone call or conversation consents, other states have accepted different laws and require all parties to the communication consent for recording i.e, Two-Party Consent.

 Prior to the GDPR, call recording regulations varied widely in the EU.
 Some EU nations permitted Single-Party Consent while others required Two-Party Consent (e.g. Germany) for recording calls.
 In countries that do not have defined regulations for call recordings, each call participant’s local laws will apply.

-After General Data Protection Regulation (GDPR), the bar for valid consent was raised.
+After General Data Protection Regulation (GDPR), the bar for valid consent has been raised much higher.
 Data controllers must have a legal basis or explicit, active consent to process (i.e. collect, store, share, etc.) the personal data of EU residents.
 Businesses recording conversations will be required to actively justify lawfulness of recording, by demonstrating the purpose fulfills one of the Article 6 conditions.

-In essence, do not collect personal data from an EU resident on a call or otherwise, unless they’ve actively consented to share it with you.
-Data controllers held in violation of GDPR are vulnerable to fines and other penalties.
+In essence, you should not collect personal data from an EU resident on call or otherwise unless they’ve actively consented to share it with you.
+Data controllers held in violation of the GDPR are vulnerable to fines and other penalties.

-International call recording laws vary widely and many countries do not have specific laws that cover telecommunication issues.
+International call recording laws vary widely.
+Many countries do not have specific laws that cover telecommunication issues.

 Here is a small sampling of international call recording laws of predominantly English-speaking countries:

 ** MINDTICKLE IS PROVIDING THIS DOCUMENT FOR INFORMATIONAL PURPOSES ONLY.
 IT IS NOT LEGAL ADVICE.